-- 1. Jesus did not leave us as orphans.
-When He returned to heaven, having accomplished His redemptive mission, He didn't leave us empty-handed to fend for ourselves.
-He told the apostles ahead of time, "I'm going to send you Another Counselor."
+1. Jesus did not leave us as orphans.
+When He returned to heaven, having secured our salvation, He didn't leave us empty-handed to fend for ourselves.
+Before He left He told the apostles, "I'm going to send you Another Counselor."
 That's what the Holy Spirit is, everything that Jesus was to the Twelve, the Holy Spirit is to us, only more so, because He never has to sleep.

 He is our constant Trinitarian counselor.
 He came on the Day of Pentecost, and helped the believers fill the Roman Empire with the good news of Jesus.
 In time, He guided the apostles and other apostolic representatives to write the New Testament books.
 And that's how He guides us now.
 He helps us understand and apply the Scriptures He's inspired.
 He is our Trinitarian counselor.
-Just think of what that means... - 2.
-God Himself is always with us.
-Everywhere we go.
-Every challenge we face.
-He's always there.
-We have the fellowship of God the Holy Spirit, our Trinitarian counselor.
+Just think of what that means...